pleabargain/EnglishHelpsYourCareer/idioms.md

 # Two left feet
 *  A person with two left feet can't dance.
 # Two peas in a pod
-*  <p>If things or people are like two peas in a pod, they look very similar or are always together.</p>
+*  If things or people are like two peas in a pod, they look very similar or are always together.
 # Two sides of the same coin
 *  If two things are two sides of the same coin, there is much difference between them.
 # Two-faced